 \section{Introduction}

 For 2-manifolds, possibly, with boundary the classical Gauss Bonnet formula asserts a relationship between the Euler characteristic of a manifold and its Gaussian curvature and the geodesic curvature of the boundary.
 This is the only known obstruction on a given 2-form on a manifold to be the curvature form of some Riemannian metric.
 Nevertheless, it imposes a constraint on the sign of a function for being the curvature function of a metric.
-The problem of prescribing curvature forms on closed 2-manifolds was solved by Wallach and Warner (\cite{warner}).
+The problem of prescribing curvature forms on closed 2-manifolds was solved by Wallach and Warner \cite{warner}.
 They showed that the Gauss Bonnet formula is a necessary and sufficient condition on a 2-form to be a curvature form.
-Later, the problem of prescribing curvature functions has been studied by some authors and completely solved for closed manifold by Kazadan and Warner (\cite{kazdan}).
-They proved that any smooth function which satisfies Gauss Bonnet sign condition, is the Gaussian curvature of some Riemannian metric.
+Later, the problem of prescribing curvature functions has been studied by some authors and completely solved for closed manifold by Kazadan and Warner \cite{kazdan}.
+They proved that any smooth function which satisfies Gauss Bonnet sign condition is the Gaussian curvature of some Riemannian metric.

+In this paper we deal with 2-manifolds with boundary and the problems of prescribing curvature forms and and curvature functions .
 In contrast with the case when manifolds have nonempty boundary no obstruction on 2-forms and functions arises.
 It turns out that any 2-form and smooth function can be realized as the curvature form and curvature function of a metric respectively, this is a surprising phenomena.